Part 94: Some Assembly Required – MK2

 Oh.
 That‘s why.
 The Australian government apparently has so much spare production on its hands that it can afford to have a massive blob of mostly useless ships just sitting around doing nothing.
 Never change Henry Parkes, never change.

-CBR In-Game Screenshot
+CBR In-Game Screenshot of 57

 57